 It's not easy parenting on one's own.
 For two weeks--less a measly 15 hours--I've been the sole counsellor, confidante, curator and cook to the two most singly-minded little girls I know.

 "Only six sleeps until Daddy comes home," I tell them.
 I write a big '6' in the top right-hand corner of the chalk board in the kitchen.
 They think it's for them.

-It's not that things run that much more smoothly when Kirk is around.
+It's not that things run that much more smoothly when the Captain's around.
 In fact, it's quite the opposite: dinners run late, laundry baskets overflow, and the garbage mysteriously never makes it to the curb.

 But in the palm of our imprecision lies the faith that together we will make it through.